ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

   TBD: Recap the concept of chassis/slot/component/board/... in {{TMF-MTOSI}}.

-  Following terms are used for the representation of the hierarchies in the optical network inventory.
+  Following terms are used for the representation of the hierarchies in the network hardware inventory.

   Network Element:

-  > a device installed on one or several shelves and can afford some specific transmission function independently.
+  > a device installed on one or several chassis and can afford some specific transmission function independently.

-  Cabinet:
+  Rack:

   > a holder of the device and provides power supply for the device in it.